marcoevang/camilladsp-setrate/README.md

 - [ ] if `--capture` and `--upsampling` are both omitted, *samplerate* is set to that of the audio being captured and *chunksize* is updated as a function of *samplerate*.
 The *capture_samplerate* parameter is left unchanged.

-  <u>In this case resampling shall be disabled and *capture_samplerate* shall not be set in the configuration file</u>.
+  <ins>In this case resampling shall be disabled and *capture_samplerate* shall not be set in the configuration file</ins>.

 - [ ] if `--capture` is used, *capture_samplerate* is set to that of the audio being captured.
 The *samplerate* and *chunksize* parameters are left unchanged.
-This flag should be used to achieve resampling of the captured audio to the fixed playback rate set by the *samplerate* parameter in the configuration file.  <ins>It is up to the user to enable resampling in the configuration file</ins>.
+This flag should be used to achieve resampling of the captured audio to the fixed playback rate set by the *samplerate* parameter in the configuration file.

+  <ins>In this case resampling shall be enabled in the configuration file</ins>.

 - [ ] If `--upsampling` is used, *capture_samplerate* is set to that of the audio being captured and *samplerate* is set equal to the input rate multiplied by the specified upsampling factor (the latter must be positive).
 The *chunksize* parameter is as well updated as a function of *samplerate*.
 This option should be used to obtain in playback upsampled audio by a constant factor.
 For example, this flag can be used to instruct CamillaDSP to perform 2X or 4X oversampling regardless of the sample rate of the incoming audio.
 Make sure your playback device supports the resulting upsampled rate.

-  <ins>It is up to the user to enable resampling in the configuration file</ins>.
+  <ins>In this case resampling shall be enabled in the configuration file</ins>.

 Note that `--capture` and `--upsampling` cannot be used at the same time.